nostr-wine/filter-relay/README.md

 4. You can optionally add the global=all parameter.
 See [New Global Views](#new-global-views) for further details.
 4. You're done!
 Play around with adding/removing various public relays to find your ideal global feed.

 UPDATE: If your client supports NIP-42 (AUTH) you can now connect directly to wss://filter.nostr.wine without your npub.
-The same parameters (broadcast and global) can still be used.
+The same parameters (broadcast and global) can still be used however <ins>broadcast will default to TRUE instead of FALSE</ins>.
 See [NIP-42 and NIP-50](#nip-42-and-nip-50) for more information.

 ***IMPORTANT: you must replace REPLACE_WITH_YOUR_NPUB with your nostr npub (not hex) for the relay to accept you.***